Home Search Gallery How-To Books Links Workshops About Contact

 You can magnify the live image by five or ten times to check focus.

-There's a grid, which I always use.
+There's a grid, which I would use.

 Live view is also a mirror lock-up and slightly shortens the already minimal shutter delay.
 I'm unsure if you can use Nikon's ancient wide and fisheye lenses which poked into the camera with a Nikon-> Canon adapter.
 Good luck!